awsdocs/iam-user-guide/doc_source/access_iam-tags.md

 You can use tags in your IAM policies to control whether specific tag keys can be used on a resource, in a request, or by a principal\.

-This example shows how you might create an IAM policy that allows removing only the tag with the `temporary` key from users\.
+This example shows how you might create an identity\-based policy that allows removing only the tag with the `temporary` key from users\.
 To use this policy, replace the *italicized placeholder text* in the example policy with your own information\.
 Then, follow the directions in [create a policy](access_policies_create.md) or [edit a policy](access_policies_manage-edit.md)\.

 ```
 {